Contact us 0300 303 3989

 Who can use the contraceptive patch?

 We can help you select the best form of contraception for you based on your sexual history and lifestyle.
-Book an appointment at a Devon Sexual Health clinic and come and have a chat with us.
+Book an appointment via telephone or online by registering for a Personal Health Record (PHR) and come and have a chat with us at one of our clinics.

 Where can I get the contraceptive patch?